CPB FAQ

 What kind of programming does CPB fund?

-CPB grant funds may not be used for advocacy, direct political influence, commercial media, programs produced primarily by non-domestic entities, and projects intended primarily for non-domestic distribution.
+CPB grant funds may not be used for advocacy, direct political influence, commercial media, programs produced primarily by non-domestic entities, projects intended primarily for non-domestic distribution, and must adhere to standards of objectivity and balance.
 Currently, CPB is not funding requests for new programs about cooking, how-to, travel, or fitness/exercise.
-Within production budgets, CPB funds may only be used for expenses directly related to pre-production, production, or post-production, and other direct ancillary activities (such as promotion, educational materials, community engagement, and station engagement).
-Likewise, fees not otherwise allocated to specific costs may be considered unallowable for CPB funds (such as contingencies).
+Within production budgets, CPB funds may be used only for expenses directly related to pre-production, production, or post-production, and other direct ancillary activities (such as promotion, educational materials, community engagement, and station engagement).
+Fees such as contingencies not otherwise allocated to specific costs may be considered unallowable.

 What are CPB’s funding priorities?

 By statute, most of CPB funding goes directly to public media stations.
 For discretionary funding, CPB uses a framework referred to as the "three Ds" — Digital, Diversity, and Dialogue.
-CPB grants support innovation on digital platforms; content that is for, by and about diverse communities; and content and services that foster engagement and strengthens our nation’s civil society.
-CPB's strategic priorities call for programming that advances journalism, education, innovation, diversity, and reaches the unserved and underserved.
+CPB grants support innovation on digital platforms; content that highlights the breadth of perspectives, backgrounds, experiences, and interests of the American people, and content and services that foster engagement and strengthens our nation’s civil society.

 Who can apply for CPB grants?

-CPB considers projects from content producers with experience creating nationally recognized work.
+CPB considers projects from content producers with experience creating nationally distributed programs.
 Production grants are provided directly to public media stations and non-profit organizations.
 Collaborative ventures between independent producers and public media entities are highly encouraged.

 How do I know if my project is ready for CPB funding?

 CPB supported content must be completed and distributed nationally through U.S. public media outlets.
-Therefore, projects are only considered if they have secured distribution.
-A considerable portion of the project's budget should also be raised prior to approaching CPB.
+Projects are considered only if they have secured distribution.
+To ensure scarce federal resources are spent efficiently and sustainably, a considerable portion of the project's budget should also be raised prior to approaching CPB.

 How can I request grants or funding for programming?